OfficeDev/generator-office/docs/contributing.md

 - **DO** include tests when adding new functionality and features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.
 - **DO** keep discussions focused.
 When a new or related topic comes up it's often better to create new issue than to side track the conversation.
 - **DO NOT** submit PR's for coding style changes.
-- **DO NOT** surprise is with big PR's.
+- **DO NOT** surprise us with big PR's.
 Instead file an issue & start a discussion so we can agree on a direction before you invest a large amount of time.
 - **DO NOT** commit code you didn't write.
-- **DO NOT** submit PR's that refactoring existing code without a discussion first.
+- **DO NOT** submit PR's that refactor existing code without a discussion first.

 ## Submitting Feature Requests & Design Change Requests
 Feature requests and Design Change Requests (DCRs) are an important part of the lifecycle of any software project.
 Please log these as [Issues](/OfficeDev/generator-office/issues) in the repo.